How To Do An Easy Thailand Border Run

-Thailand border runs or visa runs are often a popular talking point among tourists and expats wanting to stay longer in Thailand and Mae Sai border runs to Myanmar are easily done from towns such as Chiang Mai in Northern Thailand.
+Thailand border runs or Thailand visa runs are often a popular talking point among tourists and expats wanting to stay longer in Thailand.
+Mae Sai border runs to Myanmar are easily done from northern Thailand cities such as Chiang Mai.

-First of all, I want to establish that this is a Border run from Chiang Mai not a Visa Run.
+First of all, I want to establish that this is a Border Run from Chiang Mai to Myanmar not a Visa Run.
 Often these two phrases get used interchangeably but they are two very different things.